Skip to main content

 Goodman has served on the staff of the Senate Armed Services Committee for Committee Chairman Senator Sam Nunn.
 She has practiced law at Goodwin Procter, as both a litigator and environmental attorney, and has worked at RAND and SAIC.

-Goodman serves on the boards of the Atlantic Council, the Council on Strategic Risks, the EXIM Bank Council on Climate, the Joint Ocean Commission Leadership Council, the Marshall Legacy Institute, the National Academies Advisory Committee of the US Global Change Research Program, Sandia National Labs’ Energy & Homeland Security External Advisory Board, the Secretary of State’s International Security Advisory Board, the University Corporation for Atmospheric Research (UCAR), and the Woods Hole Oceanographic Institution (WHOI).
+Goodman serves on the boards of the Atlantic Council, the Council on Strategic Risks, the Joint Ocean Commission Leadership Council, the Marshall Legacy Institute, , Sandia National Labs’ Energy & Homeland Security External Advisory Board, the Secretary of State’s International Security Advisory Board, and the Woods Hole Oceanographic Institution (WHOI).
 She is a life member of the Council on Foreign Relations, served on its Arctic Task Force and chaired the Advisory Committee on Governing Solar Geo-Engineering.

+Sherri has testified before numerous committees of the US Congress, and conducted interviews with print, television, podcast, radio and online media.
+She has published widely in various print and on-line media and in legal and scholarly journals.
 She is a frequent presenter and lecturer to governments, private and public sector organizations, and academia.
-In recent years she has spoken at Harvard Kennedy School, MIT, Princeton, Yale, Stanford, University of Chicago, University of Pennsylvania, Middlebury College, Virginia Tech, and Georgetown University.
+In recent years she has spoken at Harvard Kennedy School, Harvard Law School, MIT, Princeton, Yale, Stanford, University of Chicago, University of Pennsylvania, New York University, Middlebury College, Virginia Tech, Georgetown University, the Army War College, Naval War College, National Defense University, University of California at San Diego and Irvine, University of Southern California, and the University of Idaho.
 She has been an Adjunct Lecturer in International Affairs and Security at the Harvard Kennedy School and an Adjunct Research Fellow at the Kennedy School’s Center for Science and International Affairs.

 Major Publications